 Dianne, please give us a quick overview of your book Daily Encouragement for the Smart Stepfamily.

 Daily Encouragement for the Smart Stepfamily offers a daily dose of encouragement and wisdom for your stepfamily journey.
 Topics include parenting and step-parenting, strengthening your marriage, grief in the stepfamily, bonding with children, co-parenting with exes, and practical wisdom for bringing family members together.

 This already sounds like a book someone in my family would benefit from, Dianne.
 What led you to write it?

 Ron L. Deal is a nationally recognized expert in the area of blended families, the Founder and President of Smart Stepfamilies, and Director of Blended Family Ministries for FamilyLife.
 I was honored to work on this devotional book with Ron.
 His compassion and understanding of the unique needs and circumstances of stepfamilies are evident throughout his writings and his ministry.

-Greetings from the fastest growing, snowbird production facility in the union.
+Greetings from Kevin Thompson in the fastest growing, snowbird production facility in the union.

 I want to introduce you to our Tips From The Pros Spotlight Author, Dianne Neal Matthews!
 I met Dianne at the Florida Christian Writers Conference a couple of years ago.
 She was having connectivity issues right before a scheduled workshop, and I was able to help her (although, if memory serves, I wasn’t much help).
 Nevertheless, Dianne gave me a signed copy of her most recent devotional.
 Such a kind gesture.